top of page

 Introduction

 Clearing your computer's cache is an essential maintenance task that can help improve system performance, free up disk space, and resolve various software issues.
 In this guide, we will cover how to clear different types of cache in Windows 10 and 11 step by step.
-Whether you're a beginner or an experienced user, these instructions will help you keep your system running smoothly.

 What is Cache?